 Screening

-As default the model can simulate a single, one-off screening intervention: home urine dipstick test.
+As default the model simulates a single, one-off screening intervention: home urine dipstick test.
 The population with a positive screening test will get a cytology test and the US, and, if positive, the white-light-guided TURBT.
 The screened population will be modelled to reflect the population in the trial.

 Screening Eligibility and scenarios